SamBailey6194/the-ember-table/README.md

    1. If the dependency or module is an older version add =="version"
 3. Then type pip freeze > requirements.txt or pip3 freeze > requirements.txt to update requirements.txt

+Before the final commit please ensure you have done the below:

+1. Migrate everything in case there is something you have missed
+   1. Do this by doing python manage.py makemigrations or python3 manage.py makemigrations
+   2. Then type python manage.py migrate or python3 manage.py migrate
+2. You will also want to ensure the tailwind style.css has been built properly
+   1. Run python manage.py tailwind build or python3 manage.py tailwind build
+   2. Then run python manage.py tailwind start or python3 manage.py tailwind start
+3. After this you will need to collect all the static files by running python manage.py collectstatic or python3 manage.py collectstatic

 ### Creating the Heroku App
 To create the app Heroku was used.
 In Heroku two buildpacks were needed and were accessed from the _Settings_ tab in Heroku.
 After adding the individual buildpacks the settings were saved.
 The two packs used and their ordering is as follows:

+1. `heroku/node.js`
-1. `heroku/python`
+2. `heroku/python`

-Then X config vars were needed and were created by going to _Settings_ tab in Heroku and scrolling down to _Config Var_ section.
+Then four config vars were needed and were created by going to _Settings_ tab in Heroku and scrolling down to _Config Var_ section.
 After each individual config var was added the settings were saved Then the following config vars were created:

-1. O
+1. CLOUDINARY_URL - currently no images, but added for future features like menus
+2. DATABASE_URL
+3. NPM_CONFIG_PRODUCTION - for Django-Tailwind
+4. SECRET_KEY

 Then the GitHub repository was connected by following the below steps:

 1. Go to _Deploy_ section
 2. Select GitHub as the deployment method
 3. Confirm we wanted to connect GitHub
-4. Then search for the ultimate_battleships repository and connected it
+4. Then search for the the-ember-table repository and connected it
 5. Then in Manual deploy, select the main branch and click Deploy Branch, this should then deploy the app

 ## Cloning